Sj-Amani/LaneLines_AdvancedDetector/README.md

 ---
 If you like my code and you want to use it in your project, please refer it like this:

 `Amani, Sajjad.
 "Advanced Lane Finding on the Road."
-GitHub, 16 July 2019, https://github.com/Sj-Amani/LaneLines_AdvancedDetector`
+GitHub, 21 August 2019, https://github.com/Sj-Amani/LaneLines_AdvancedDetector`